-QuestDB is an open-source SQL database for time series data.
+QuestDB is an open-source time-series relational database.
 It uses a column-oriented approach and supports heavy parallelized vectorized execution using SIMD instructions.
-QuestDB implements SQL and augments it with extensions simplifying the semantics of time-series queries.
+QuestDB implements a SQL interface and augments it with extensions simplifying the semantics of time-series queries.
 It supports high-throughput, schema-agnostic ingestion using the Postgres wire protocol and the InfluxDB line protocol.
 QuestDB is written from scratch in Java and C++ with no external dependencies and zero garbage collection.

 QuestDB uses a single writer model.
 The writer re-orders timestamps on the fly.
 Multi-publisher, single consumer queue provides concurrent write access.

 SIMD optimised analytics.

 Indexing is available for symbol columns.
 The symbol datatype in QuestDB is used to store repeatitive strings.
 Internally, it is stored as a dictionary of integers and corresponding string values.
 The Index support for other types will be added over time.

 QuestDB uses the READ COMMITTED isolation level.

 QuestDB supports INNER, LEFT OUTER, and CROSS join types.
 FULL joins are not yet implemented and are on our roadmap.
 In addition, QuestDB also supports ASOF, LT, and SPLICE join types particularly useful for time-series analytics.